 Tools that make selling easier

 Selling is challenging work.
-These tools can make finding leads, making calls, and keeping your prospects and customers organized infinitely easier.
+These sales apps can make finding leads, making calls, and keeping your prospects and customers organized infinitely easier.

 A business phone system